fantasticole/tagmarker/plans.md

 * Delete tag functionality
   * ~~Remove from array of tags on bookmark in store~~
   * ~~Remove bookmark id from tag's bookmarks array in store~~
+  * Check to see if the folder should be deleted as well
   * Update db
+* Delete bookmark functionality
+  * ~~Remove from bookmarks object in store~~
+  * Check to see if the chrome bookmark should be deleted as well
 * Add tag functionality
   * ~~Create/import dropdown/autocomplete with existing tags~~
   * ~~Add to array of tags on bookmark in store~~